-1. Promotion policies will be limited to criteria and procedures for promotion to assistant professor, associate professor and professor.

-2. Degree and credit hour requirements presently being utilized will continue as minimum standards for advancement.

-3. Recommendations for exceptions to academic requirements will be considered when other conditions warrant (e.g., license or certification, additional professional experience, related professional recognition or achievement).

-4. Merit increases are an addition to advancement in rank but not a substitute for such advancement.
-Hence, the criteria and procedures for merit increases are the same as for promotion with the following additions:

-a.
-Merit increases can only be given to those who have been advanced in rank to the maximum rank consistent with their promotion credentials as defined by the appropriate college/group promotion policy.

-b.
-A tenured bargaining unit Member is eligible to apply for a merit increase only after a minimum of four (4) years since his/her last advancement of rank or prior merit increase.
+- 1. Promotion policies will be limited to criteria and procedures for promotion to assistant professor, associate professor and professor and for promotion to Academic Advisor 2 and Senior Academic Advisor. - 2.
+Degree and credit hour requirements presently being utilized will continue as minimum standards for advancement. - 3.
+Recommendations for exceptions to academic requirements will be considered when other conditions warrant (e.g., license or certification, additional professional experience, related professional recognition or achievement). - 4.
+Merit increases are an addition to advancement in rank but not a substitute for such advancement.
+Hence, the criteria and procedures for merit increases are the same as for promotion with the following additions: - a.
+Merit increases can only be given to those who have been advanced in rank to the maximum rank consistent with their promotion credentials as defined by the appropriate college/group promotion policy. - b.
+A tenured bargaining unit Member is eligible to apply for a merit increase only after a minimum of four (4) years since his/her last advancement of rank or prior merit increase. - c.

-c.
 Consideration will be given only to accomplishments of the applicant since his/her last promotion or merit increase, or date of hire, whichever is more recent.